nrwl/nx/docs/nx-cloud/account/billing.md

 When connected to Nx Cloud every workspace can start using the Distributed Computation Cache and Distributed Task Execution right away, without having to set up any billing information.

-However, some large workspaces or those using Nx Private Cloud will need to have a subscription set up.
+However, some large workspaces will need to have a subscription set up.

 ## Time Saved / Utilization